 Summary

-function to parse a block of comma separated operations.
-The simplest way to test our parsers is by using the run
+We’ve replaced our alternative operator <|> with the choice function for readability.
+We’ve also introduced the sepBy function to parse a block of comma separated operations.
+The simplest way to test our parsers is by using the run function as it does not require or use any state.